eslint/eslint/docs/src/rules/space-before-blocks.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the consistency of spacing before blocks.

-## Version

-This rule was introduced in ESLint 0.9.0.